MikeLegemah5799/react-bmi-calculator-app/README.md

+View the liove Version of my app at: https://l3px0m3llz.codesandbox.io/

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>